 Why Use MedPay?

-Other than the fact that MedPay will put your mind at ease when you have been injured in an accident and need to seek medical treatment, the benefits of MedPay speak for itself.
+MedPay will put your mind at ease when you are suffering from injuries and need to seek medical treatment.
+The benefits of MedPay speak for itself.

 - These are additional funds that may increase the overall amount of your settlement.

 - All of your medical bills and lien claims are going to be paid out of any settlement funds received from the third party.
-Outstanding with individual providers (ambulance, doctors, hospital, chiropractors, etc.) are going to be harder to negotiate than a health or MedPay insurance claim, so it makes sense to have either health insurance or MedPay coverage pay the bills, and then negotiate with insurers at the end of the case – your attorney will do this for you.
+Outstanding with individual providers (ambulance, doctors, hospital, chiropractors, etc.) are going to be harder to negotiate than a health or MedPay insurance claim.
+It makes sense to have either health insurance or MedPay pay the bills, and then negotiate with insurers at the end of the case.
+What is great is your attorney will do this for you.

 - If the MedPay policy does not have a right to reimbursement, then those funds will increase the settlement amount, without having to be reimbursed.

-- Using MedPay will also help you to avoid any bills being sent to collections, as your case can take months or longer to settle.
+- Using MedPay will also help you to avoid any bills being sent to collections.

 What Does MedPay Not Cover?

 MedPay is strictly for injuries you have suffered due to your accident.
-MedPay does not cover property damage to your car or the other person’s car, pre-existing conditions, or unnecessary medical care that does not follow under the previous criteria.
+MedPay does not cover property damage to your car or the other person’s car.
+It also does not cover pre-existing conditions, or unnecessary medical care that does not follow under the previous criteria.

 Can My Doctor File for MedPay?

-Your doctor can absolutely file for MedPay on your behalf, but like stated before, make sure you are seeking treatment from the proper physician.
-Having your doctor file for MedPay actually makes it easier for you to receive the proper treatment and not have to worry about paying your medical bills out of pocket.
+Your doctor can file for MedPay on your behalf.
+As stated before, make sure you are seeking treatment from a proper physician.
+Having your doctor file for MedPay actually makes it easier for you to receive the proper treatment.
+This will relieve any worry you have about paying your medical bills out of pocket.
 Anything that can ease any tension during this stressful time is well worth it.

 Will my Insurance Rates go up if I File a Claim?

-As long as you are not the driver who is deemed at-fault in the accident, your insurance rates should not go up.
+As long as you are not at-fault in the accident, your insurance rates should not go up.
 In fact, insurance companies cannot raise your rates for utilizing MedPay for yourself and the injured passengers in your vehicle.

 Will a MedPay Claim Reduce my Personal Injury Settlement?

 Filing a MedPay claim will not reduce your personal injury settlement.
-It is the at-fault driver’s insurance company who is responsible for any and all medical bills, no matter how those bills were paid.
+It is the at-fault driver’s insurance company who is responsible for your medical bills.
+This is true no matter how you pay those bills.

 What MedPay Does for You in California

-MedPay is responsible for paying for you and your passengers medical bills and it is like having additional health insurance that is attached to your auto policy.
+MedPay is responsible for paying you and your passengers medical bills.
+It is like having additional health insurance that attaches to your auto policy.
 Most insurance companies offer liberal coverage for many different types of medical care.

-It is recommended that when you are shopping around for car insurance and you are seriously considering MedPay coverage, you speak with an insurance agent who fully understands what MedPay is and its benefits to you and your family.
+We recommend that when you are shopping around for car insurance, you speak with someone who fully understands what MedPay is and its benefits to you and your family.

-If you have been injured in an accident, please contact our office.
+If you are suffering from injuries, please contact our office.
 Consultations are free!